List of World Heritage Sites in Cuba

-Cuba accepted the UNESCO World Heritage Convention on March 24, 1981, making its historical sites eligible for inclusion on the World Heritage Sites list.
-As of 2025, Cuba has nine sites on the list.
+Cuba accepted the UNESCO World Heritage Convention on 24 March 1981, making its cultural and natural sites eligible for inclusion on the World Heritage Sites list.
+As of 2025, Cuba has nine sites inscribed on the list.

-Cuba had its first site included on the list at the 6th Session of World Heritage Committee, held at UNESCO headquarters in Paris, France, in December 1982.
-At that session, "Old Havana and its Fortifications", a site including the central, historic portion of the Cuban capital of Havana, as well as Spanish colonial fortifications, was inscribed on the list.
+Cuba's first site was inscribed at the 6th Session of the World Heritage Committee, held at UNESCO headquarters in Paris, France, in December 1982.
+At that session, Old Havana and its Fortifications—which includes the historic centre of the Cuban capital, Havana, as well as its Spanish colonial fortifications—was added to the list.

-A variety of Cuban sites are included on the register.
-Two sites were selected for their natural significance: Alejandro de Humboldt National Park in the eastern provinces of Holguín and Guantánamo, and Desembarco del Granma National Park, named for the yacht which carried the members of the 26th of July Movement who started the Cuban Revolution.
-City landscapes include Old Havana, Trinidad, and Camagüey, all founded by early Spanish colonists in the 16th century.
-The sites also include historical agricultural regions, including the coffee plantations of southeastern Cuba, and the tobacco region of Viñales Valley.
+A range of Cuban sites are represented on the World Heritage List.
+Two sites are recognised for their natural significance: Alejandro de Humboldt National Park in the eastern provinces of Holguín and Guantánamo, and Desembarco del Granma National Park, named after the yacht that transported members of the 26th of July Movement at the outset of the Cuban Revolution.
+Urban landscapes on the list include Old Havana, Trinidad, and Camagüey, all of which were founded by Spanish colonists in the 16th century.
+The inscribed sites also encompass historic agricultural regions, such as the coffee plantations of south-eastern Cuba, and the tobacco-growing area of the Viñales Valley.

 World Heritage Sites

-UNESCO lists sites under ten criteria; each entry must meet at least one of the criteria.
-Criteria i through vi are cultural, and vii through x are natural.
+UNESCO designates World Heritage Sites according to ten selection criteria.
+Each listed site must meet at least one criterion.
+Criteria i to vi relate to cultural heritage, while criteria vii to x concern natural heritage.